-In the early 1970s, a U.S. Trust client started a family foundation with the mission of supporting local youth organizations in New England where the family resides.
+In the early 1970s, a Trust client started a family foundation with the mission of supporting local youth organizations in New England where the family resides.
 Over time, the family has grown to include multiple branches and generations, some of whom have moved away.
 The matriarch and patriarch of the family have decided to sell the family business and to allocate a significant portion of the proceeds to philanthropy.
 In preparation for the sale and increased commitment to their philanthropy, they engaged the Philanthropic team to help the family to think through their options with regard to the structure of and family engagement in the family’s future giving.
 They sought our assistance to facilitate a conversation with the extended family to present the options of continuing to participate in the foundation and/or pursuing their own philanthropic plans.

 Action steps taken

 As an early first step, the team presented to the family an educational overview of the operational, governance and grantmaking requirements of a family foundation as compared to a donor-advised fund, and how each giving vehicle might help them to achieve their respective philanthropic visions.
 Each branch of the family was presented with the option of establishing its own philanthropic vehicle – be it a foundation or a donor-advised-fund, and/or remaining involved with the Foundation.
 It became apparent during the family meeting, that each family branch would benefit from an individual meeting with the team to address their individual philanthropic goals and ways to pursue them.

 Eldest Child: Became more actively involved in the existing family foundation

 - The eldest son married and remained in the family’s hometown in New Hampshire.
 He is actively involved with the existing foundation.
 He has three married children and three grandchildren with one on the way.